vendia/blog/posts/2022-11-09-team-spotlight-vendia-engineering-pt-1.md

 ---
 draft: false
 slug: vendia-engineering-team-spotlight
-title: "Team spotlight: Vendia Engineering (Pt.
-1)"
+title: "Team spotlight: Vendia Engineering"
 description: Get to know some of our world-class engineers with pedigrees from AWS, Netlify, Stripe, Mulesoft, Tealium, Gitlab, Microsoft, and more…and see what it’s like to be a part of Vendia.